The parish council produces a newsletter periodically to keep you updated which you can see below.

 upgrade the public rights of way throughout the parish.
 We are particularly keen

-to make them accessible to disabled residents if possible.
+to make them accessible to disabled residents or residents with limited mobility if possible.
 A

 survey of the footpaths has been undertaken and can be seen